Abdul Azizi Ali Rahman: International career

 Abdul Azizi made his international debut against Chinese Taipei on 12 March 2015, coming on for his brother Azwan Ali Rahman in the 75th minute of the 2018 World Cup qualifier first leg, which ended 1–0 to the Wasps.
 He came off the bench for an injured Fakharrazi Hassan on 22 minutes in the second leg on 17 March, the final result was a 0–2 reverse which eliminated Brunei from the 2018 World Cup.

 Abdul Azizi scored his first international goal against Cambodia in a friendly match on 3 November 2015.
 Despite opening the scoring, Brunei lost 1–6.
 He played a bit-part role in Brunei's international tournament outings of 2016, namely the 2016 AFF Suzuki Cup qualification and the 2016 AFC Solidarity Cup.

-Abdul Azizi was to play a huge role by newly-appointed Brunei coach Robbie Servais for the upcoming 2022 World Cup qualification matches in June 2019, but Abdul Azizi declined the callup due to unknown reasons.
+Abdul Azizi was to play a huge role by newly appointed Brunei coach Robbie Servais for the upcoming 2022 World Cup qualification matches in June 2019, but Abdul Azizi declined the callup for unknown reasons.

 In March 2022, Abdul Azizi was back in the fold of the national team for a friendly match on 27 March against Laos in Vientiane.
 He started the game in a 3–2 defeat.
 Two months later he made a substitute appearance in a 4–0 defeat against Malaysia in Kuala Lumpur on 27 May.
 On 21 September he also came off the bench on half time for the home friendly against the Maldives, which resulted in a 0–3 loss.
 Six days later he was played from the start against Laos and this time the Wasps emerged as victors with a 1–0 win.

 On 5 November 2022 Azizi scored two goals in the first half of a 6–2 win against Timor-Leste in the first leg of the 2022 AFF Mitsubishi Electric Cup qualifying fixture held in Bandar Seri Begawan.
 He was a substitute in the second leg which was a 1–0 defeat, but Brunei went through to the group stage of the Cup with a 6–3 aggregate win.
 At the tournament held the next month, Azizi made three appearances and failed to score against the likes of Thailand, the Philippines and Indonesia whereby Brunei were consigned to defeats in all of them.

+On 11 September 2023, Azizi came on in the second half for Abdul Mu'iz Sisa at the away friendly defeat against Hong Kong that finished 10–0.
+Nevertheless, he was selected for the Wasps the following month coming against Indonesia over two legs at the 2026 World Cup qualification first round for AFC.
+He was handed a starting berth for the second leg at home at the Hassanal Bolkiah National Stadium on 17 October, and lasted for 60 minutes before coming off for Hariz Danial Khallidden, the resulting score was 0–6 to the Indonesians.